-Any Applicant eligible for a grant award at any given round in the Fund is solely responsible for the payment of any taxes that may arise as a result of acceptance of the grant and for all other expenses or costs of the Applicants’ project not covered by the grant.
+Any Applicant eligible for a grant award at any given round in the Fund is solely responsible for the payment of any taxes that may arise as a result of acceptance of the grant and for all other expenses or costs of the Applicant’s project not covered by the grant.
 Each grant will be in the form of a single payment to the grantee.
 Grant awards cannot be transferred or substituted.

 Legal Rights in Submission:

-Applicant Certification of Rights in Submission: By entering a Submission, you represent and warrant that: (i) you are able to comply with these Terms; (ii) your Submission does not make unauthorized use of or violate in any way any rights of any 3rd party, including but not limited to copyright, trademark, patent, trade secret, or rights of publicity; and (iii) no one else’s permission is required for you to make your Submission in this Fund or to use your Submissions as contemplated under these Terms.
+Applicant Certification of Rights in Submission: By entering a Submission, you represent and warrant that: (i) you are able to comply with these Terms; (ii) your Submission does not make unauthorized use of or violate in any way any rights of any third party, including but not limited to copyright, trademark, patent, trade secret, or rights of publicity; and (iii) no one else’s permission is required for you to make your Submission in this Fund or to use your Submissions as contemplated under these Terms.

 Usage Rights in Submission:

 You retain all ownership rights in your Submission in the Fund.
-However, by participating you acknowledge that your Submission and all subsequent material you submit may become published on the Fund website, and you further agree that the Sponsor and anyone it designates shall have the unrestricted and non-exclusive right to edit, adapt, publish, copy, display, perform, broadcast, modify, and otherwise use any or all of your Submission and all other materials and information you supply, alone or in combination with other material, in any and all media, whether now known or later discovered, in perpetuity, without restriction of any kind whatsoever, without further compensation to you or anyone else.
+However, by participating you acknowledge that your Submission and all other materials you submit may be published on the Fund website, and you further agree that the Sponsor and anyone it designates shall have the unrestricted and non-exclusive right to edit, adapt, publish, copy, display, perform, broadcast, modify, and otherwise use any or all of your Submission and all other materials and information you supply, alone or in combination with other material, in any and all media, whether now known or later discovered, in perpetuity, without restriction of any kind whatsoever, without further compensation to you or anyone else.

-While not required, we encourage all Applicants to make their Submissions (as well as any supporting documentation) available to the general public under an open source license such as BSD, Creative Commons Attribution Only, or Mozilla Public License v2.
+While not required, we encourage all Applicants to make their Submissions (as well as any supporting documentation) available to the general public under an open source license such as BSD, Creative Commons Attribution Share-Alike, or Mozilla Public License v2.
 If the type of license has an influence on the likely impact of the Submission, then the evaluators may take that into consideration in reviewing the Submission.
 You agree to identify in the license for your Submission that the Submission was initially designed and created for the Mozilla Gigabit Community Fund (www.mozilla.org/gigabit/).